Jayhui-q/hanabi-comp-convs/comp_convs.md

   * Red 1 and Blue 1 are on the stacks
   * Alice quacks at Bob’s slot 1 and slot 2
   * Bob plays slot 1 and sees that it is red 2.
 Bob marks that his slot 2 is either red or 2.
-  * Cathy clues a blue 3 to Alice, and Bob is promised b2 on his slot 2, unless Cathy blind-plays.
+  * Cathy clues a blue 3 to Alice, and Bob is promised b2 on his slot 2, unless Alice blind-plays.
 * Example 2:
   * Alice quacks at Cathy’s slot 1 and 2
-  * Bob plays his charm slot, indiciating to Cathy that her slot 1 is a 4.
+  * Bob plays his charm slot, indicating to Cathy that her slot 1 is a 4.
   * Later, Alice clues Bob a b3, which is not playable.
   * Cathy should not play her prompt.
 Instead the clue is either a finesse or a special move.